akiosTerr/Lambdom2D/README.md

 be aware that i will try to use a functional javascript aproach everywhere i can so it will be a very modular project.

-the game will have several scripts with only exported functions for a specific purpose
+the engine will have several scripts with only exported functions for a specific purpose

 Like rng.js which has several functions for random number generation